Here is our rabbit care checklist of all the crucial stuff you’ll need right away in order to take care of your pet rabbit.

 Your bunny may see an electrical cord and think, "Yum, hay!"
 Electrical cords are amazingly inviting to your wonderful bunny.
 And logically so -- all the teeth in its mouth grow continually throughout its life; it is part of a rabbit's make-up to chew stuff.
 You sure don't want to char-broil the little guy, compliments of your electricity provider.

-critical consideration only if you plan on giving your rabbit the run of the
+This is a critical consideration only if you plan on giving your rabbit the run of the house.

 See Pet Rabbit Care for practical details about rabbit toys.
 There are many ways to make your own rabbit toys.